chiselstrike/chiselstrike/docusaurus/docs/intro.md

 active yet.
 Let's change that: in another window, type this:

 ```
-$ chisel new my-backend
+$ npx @chiselstrike/create-chiselstrike-app my-backend
-Initialized ChiselStrike project in my-backend
+Creating a new ChiselStrike project in my-backend ...
+Installing packages.
+This might take a couple of minutes.

+added 25 packages, and audited 26 packages in 8s

+3 packages are looking for funding
+  run `npm fund` for details

+found 0 vulnerabilities
 $ cd my-backend
-$ npm install
+$ npm run dev

+> hello@1.0.0 dev
-$ chisel dev
+> chisel dev

 🙇‍♂️ Thank you for your interest in the ChiselStrike private beta!
 (Beta-Jan22.2)
 ⚠️  This is provided to you for evaluation purposes and should not be used to host production at this time
 Docs with a description of expected functionality and command references at https://docs.chiselstrike.com
 For any question, concerns, or early feedback, contact us at beta@chiselstrike.com

  🍾 We hope you have a great 2022! 🥂

 INFO - ChiselStrike is ready 🚀 - URL: http://127.0.0.1:8080
 End point defined: /dev/hello
 ```